Moebits/Image-Compressor/readme.md

 - Compress and resize images (PNG/JPG/WEBP) and GIFs
 - Rename pictures according to the source from saucenao (original title, artist, pixiv ID, etc.)
 - Delete duplicate images (the one with the greatest dimensions is retained)
+- Flatten a folder (move all files in sub-folders to the parent and delete sub-folders)
+- Convert images to PDF (or a directory containing images)
+- Convert PDFs to image directories (requires poppler)
 - Choose to overwrite images or write to a folder
 - Ignore images under a certain file size (to avoid over-compression)
 - Preview before and after images (right click on the thumbnails)